 Beside the leg rest handle.
 On the set,

-An episode recorded years ago
+An episode recorded some years back

 A woman, frail and shrunken in her blouse,